top of page

 The verb 'mingle' has a fascinating etymology that traces its origins back to the Middle English word 'mengelen,' which, in turn, can be linked to the Old English word 'mengan.'
 The root 'meng-' signifies 'to mix' or 'to combine.'
 This Old English term is believed to have its roots in the Proto-Germanic word 'mangjan,' which has the same meaning.
 Furthermore, 'mengelen' in Middle English was influenced by the Old Norse word 'mengja,' which also meant 'to mix' or 'to mingle.'
 This rich linguistic history showcases how 'mingle' evolved over time to encapsulate the concept of combining or mixing different elements, substances, or people in a way that they become intermingled or blended together.

-Quiz: Find the meaning of mingle
+Quiz: Find the meaning of the verb mingle:

 Try Again!